keyboard_arrow_up

 Transfer

-A device that is used to move products at right angles to adjacent or parallel conveyor lines.
+A mechanism used to redirect products between adjacent or intersecting conveyor lines.

 Turnbuckle